Can Poor Gut Health Stop You From Losing Weight?

 How Can You Improve Your Gut Health?

-• Eat More of the Good
+- Eat More of the Good

 Whole, natural foods provide the nutrients needed for gut bacteria to proliferate.
-Foods rich in probiotics and fiber such as fresh fruits and vegetables are best for feeding the ‘good’ bacteria.
+Foods rich in probiotics and fiber such as fresh fruits and vegetables are best for feeding the ‘good’ bacteria. - Eat Less of the Bad

 Foods that destroy beneficial bacteria and encourage the growth of ‘bad’ bacteria include those that are high in sugar and artificial ingredients.
-Foods to eliminate should include processed foods, junk foods, fizzy drinks, alcohol and other not-so-good treats.
+Foods to eliminate should include processed foods, junk foods, fizzy drinks, alcohol and other not-so-good treats. - Supplement with Probiotics

 Probiotics are a convenient way to deliver high numbers of beneficial bacteria to the gut, which can help to improve digestion and overall wellbeing.
-Probiotics can be sourced from health supplements or by eating fermented foods such as kefir, yogurt or kimchi.
+Probiotics can be sourced from health supplements or by eating fermented foods such as kefir, yogurt or kimchi. - Get Some Exercise

 Regular exercise has a positive effect on your gut bacteria by enhancing the number of beneficial species, improving diversity and the boosting the development of new bacteria.
 And of course, exercise helps to burn excess calories, which in turn supports weight loss!